elmtree-askmo/cloudcannon-app/content/learn/biotechnology/why-is-homeostasis-important-for-living-organisms.md

 score: -1.0
 related_article1:
     id: 167588
+    title: >-
-    title: What is the difference between a hypothesis and a theory in scientific inquiry?
+        What is the difference between a hypothesis and a theory in scientific inquiry?
     subject: Biotechnology
     url: /learn/biotechnology/questions/what-is-the-difference-between-a-hypothesis-and-a-theory-in-scientific-inquiry
 related_article2:
-    id: 167583
+    id: 167595
-    title: How do organisms adapt and evolve in response to their environment?
+    title: >-
+        What are the primary sources of biological energy?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-do-organisms-adapt-and-evolve-in-response-to-their-environment
+    url: /learn/biotechnology/questions/what-are-the-primary-sources-of-biological-energy
 related_article3:
-    id: 167595
+    id: 167600
+    title: >-
-    title: What are the primary sources of biological energy?
+        What evidence supports the theory of evolution?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-are-the-primary-sources-of-biological-energy
+    url: /learn/biotechnology/questions/what-evidence-supports-the-theory-of-evolution
 related_article4:
-    id: 167582
+    id: 167590
-    title: What are the key characteristics that define life?
+    title: >-
+        What are the principles of natural selection and how do they lead to adaptation?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-are-the-key-characteristics-that-define-life
+    url: /learn/biotechnology/questions/what-are-the-principles-of-natural-selection-and-how-do-they-lead-to-adaptation
 related_article5:
-    id: 167593
+    id: 167583
-    title: How do eukaryotic cells differ from prokaryotic cells?
+    title: >-
+        How do organisms adapt and evolve in response to their environment?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-do-eukaryotic-cells-differ-from-prokaryotic-cells
+    url: /learn/biotechnology/questions/how-do-organisms-adapt-and-evolve-in-response-to-their-environment
 ---

 &nbsp;